Incident in Progress

 You will get many calls from people offering support.
 Prepare yourself and your team with information on who is coming and how the different resources can help.

-Take a moment to remind your team the need to protect victim's confidential information, especially with social and local media.
+Take a moment to remind your team of the need to protect victim's confidential information, especially with social and local media.

 "Go" Bags

 Think about what you may need to stay in communication, organized, warm, dry, fed, and hydrated.
-The list may can get lengthy, especially in Alaska.
+The list can get lengthy, especially in Alaska.

 Victim Information Form